DEIM-Management-System/Manual/forPresenter_en.md

 16. At the time of ending the session, an organizer announces the end of the session.
     * You can leave from the oVice venue by closing the browser tab or window.
     * The oVice venue is available through the DEIM forum period, enjoy discussion or chatting with other audiences.
 17. After presentation, you may receive questions about your study on the bulletin board for each session.
-Try to reply them.
+Try to reply to them.

 ### Important notice
 - If a new screen sharing starts during another screen sharing is in progress in a Webex meeting, the precedent sharing screen is unexpectedly ended.
 Thus, each presenter needs to start her/his sharing screen after the guide from the session chair.